-- Policy 3.1 To reduce the size of the catchment wide A Allocation Block in the Waiau River Catchment to 18 cumecs; and to reduce the size of the catchment wide A Allocation Block in the Hurunui River Catchment at 11 cumecs. - Policy 3.2 No resource consent to take, dam, divert or use water should be granted if the proposed activity will cause the allocation blocks specified in the Environmental Flow and Allocation Regime shown in Table 1 to be exceeded at any point on the river and at any given time. - Policy 3.3 Notwithstanding Policy 3.2 above, where the sum of consented abstractions in an allocation block is greater than 100% of the Allocation Block limit listed in the Environmental Flow and Allocation Regime specified in Table 1, there shall be no reallocation of water that arises from surrendered (section 138 Resource Management Act) or lapsed resource consents (section 125 Resource Management Act) or expired resource consents that are not applied to be replaced by existing consent holders under section 124 of the Resource Management Act. - Policy 3.4 To enable water to be taken from the B Allocation Block set for the mainstem of the Hurunui and Waiau rivers as specified in the Environmental Flow and Allocation Regime in Table 1, and used for out of stream uses. - Policy 3.5 To enable water to be taken and used from the C Allocation Block set for the mainstem of the Hurunui and Waiau rivers, as specified in the Environmental Flow and Allocation Regime in Table 1, provided the following is maintained: - (a) water quality consistent with Objective 5.1; - (b) flow variability, and in particular flows between 1.5, and 3 times the median flow, that sufficient to scour and flush periphyton accumulations, and turn over larger mobilise gravel boulders and trigger flow dependent life-stage processes such as fish migration in reset the bed of the mainstem of the Hurunui and Waiau rivers; - (c) water temperature suitable for native fish, salmon and trout salmonid species; - (d) the natural braided character of the Hurunui and Waiau Rivers, including the river mouth and coastal dynamics; - (e) a flow regime in the mainstem or tributaries of the Waiau and Hurunui Rivers that maintains sufficient invertebrate food production to support fish and bird communities; - (f) the existing reliability of supply for existing abstractors; - (g) the ability of large salmonid and eel species to traverse the river from the marine environment to upstream habitats fish passage for native fish, salmon and trout. - (h) the ability to navigate the river by Jet Boat and kayak; and - daily patterns of flow that allow support existing recreational opportunities and experiences in the mainstem of the rivers, their mouths or tributaries to be maintained.

-Policy 3.6 To enable water to be discharged from non-consumptive activities to the Waiau and Hurunui rivers and their tributaries provided the following is maintained downstream of the point of take:

-- (a) sufficient invertebrate production to support fish and bird communities macro-invertebrate populations both upstream and downstream of the discharge point; - (b) habitat and unimpeded-passage for existing populations of native fish species, salmon and trout; - (c) health and safety of people and communities using the river; - (d) bare gravel islands and bars are free of woody vegetation for bird nesting; and, - (e) the water is returned to the river in the same or better state and quality.
+- Policy 3.4 To enable water to be taken from the B Allocation Block set for the mainstem of the Hurunui and Waiau rivers as specified in the Environmental Flow and Allocation Regime in Table 1, and used for out of stream uses. - Policy 3.5 To only allow enable water to be taken and used from the C Allocation Block set for the mainstem of the Hurunui and Waiau rivers, as specified in the Environmental Flow and Allocation Regime in Table 1, if allprovided the following areis maintained: - (a) water quality; - (b) flow variability and in particular flows between 1.5, and 3 times the median flow that flush periphyton and turn over larger gravel boulders and reset the bed of the mainstem of the Hurunui and Waiau rivers; - (c) water temperature suitable for salmonid species; - (d) the natural braided character of the Hurunui and Waiau Rivers, including the river mouth and coastal dynamics; - (e) a flow regime in the mainstem or tributaries of the Waiau and Hurunui Rivers that maintains invertebrate food production; - (f) the reliability of supply for existing abstractors; - (g) the ability of large salmonid and eel species to traverse the river from the marine environment to upstream habitats; - (h) the ability to navigate the river by Jet Boat; and - daily patterns of flow that allow existing recreational opportunities and experiences in the mainstem of the rivers, their mouths or tributaries to be maintained. - Policy 3.6 To enable water to be discharged from non-consumptive activities to the Waiau and Hurunui rivers and their tributaries provided the following is maintained downstream of the point of take: - macro-invertebrate populations both upstream and downstream of the discharge point; - (b) habitat and unimpeded passage for existing populations of native fish species, salmon and trout; - (c) health and safety of people and communities using the river; - (d) bare gravel islands and bars are free of woody vegetation for bird nesting; and, - (e) the water is returned to the river in the same or better state and quality.